 Let’s talk about that.
 Are certain books better than others at turning readers into savvy, articulate, compassionate, successful world citizens?
-Answer: I believe that it’s just as possible to challenge yourself with books that look “too easy” or “too frivolous” as it is to challenge yourself with a Pulitzer winner.
+Answer: I believe it’s just as possible to challenge yourself with books that look easy or frivolous as it is to challenge yourself with a Pulitzer winner.
 I believe that an Easy Reader with short sentences and a size 20 font is just as capable of blasting open your worldview as the latest Oprah’s Book Club pick.

 For example: to a teen who grew up hearing only strict and inflexible definitions of gender and biology, Alex Gino’s middle-grade novel George could be just as world-altering as Virginia Woolf’s Orlando.
 A picture book like Pancho Rabbit and the Coyote, by Duncan Tonatiuh, could inspire just as much compassion for undocumented migrants as the YA novel Crossing the Wire, by Will Hobbs.

 As Ricki Ginsberg of Unleashing Readers points out, focusing too much on reading levels can actually limit a reader’s understanding of themselves and their participation in the world.
 The worst thing you can do, says Ginsberg, is to make a reader “internalize” a reading level.

 “A child will tell me, ‘I am a G reader.’
 How does this G reader feel when the G reader is surrounded by J reader peers?
 What does this do for reader confidence?
 If we must use reading levels, let’s tell kids that they are reading G books and aren’t G readers.
 Reading levels shouldn’t define them.”

 I would flip Ginsberg’s question and ask: how might a “J reader” feel, watching a “G reader” enjoying an interesting book that the J reader’s parents and teachers have deemed off-limits because it’s too easy?